Lemoncode/redux-chat-back/README.md

 * This will start up the `client` and the `API`.
 * Open the client on browser: `http://localhost:1234/`
 * Type and send message, in browser console must appear:
-    - `/languages#79PVp22K8iHx6tTCAAAA` This identifies the socket.io namespace and socket id
+    - `/random-channel#79PVp22K8iHx6tTCAAAA` This identifies the socket.io namespace and socket id
-    - `{channel: "languages", user: "pepe", text: "your text..."}` The message that we sent to server, and it's sending back to us.
+    - `{channel: "random-channel", user: "pepe", text: "your text..."}` The message that we sent to server, and it's sending back to us.
 Just an echo.

 ### To test `API` with `client`, we need to open two separate node processes.
 First we have to run the server, from root folder: